Sitetracker raises $10 million for cloud-based project management software

 How does a telecom, retailer, or utility company keep tabs on multimonth projects spanning dozens or thousands of sites?
 It’s challenging enough as is, and more so if the company in question is among the 77% that don’t use standardized, cross-division management practices.

-Sitetracker, a San Francisco-based asset management startup founded by Timothy May and Brett Cupa aims to help.
+Sitetracker, a San Francisco-based asset management startup founded by Timothy May and Brett Cupa, aims to help.
 Since 2014, it has provided site and project management to telecommunications, utilities, smart cities, media, retail, and renewable energy brands.
 And after a successful run in which it accelerated site cycles by 3 times and reduced manual reporting activity by 80%, it’s gearing up for growth.

-Sitetracker today announced that it has raised $10 million in funding from Energize Ventures in an extension to the $34 million series B round that closed in August 2018.
-This brings Sitetracker’s total raised to $45 million.
+Sitetracker today announced that it has raised $10 million in funding from Energize Ventures in an extension to the $34 million series B round that closed in August 2018, bringing Sitetracker’s total raised to $45 million.
 CEO Giuseppe Incitti said the funds will be used shore up Sitetracker’s development roadmap and bolster its customer success efforts.

 “We’re excited to have Energize Ventures as a partner.
 Their investment represents continued validation that critical infrastructure operators are ready and need to tackle the challenges being presented by a shifting technological landscape,” said Incitti.
 “Our focus from here continues to be … deliver[ing] above and beyond … expectations.”